alu111222333/JSONtemplate/README.md

 # json2html
 Lightweight JavaScript framework for single page web applications with Multilingual support.
 Minified framework version is less than 20K with zero dependencies.

 Implemented: templating, components, network requests, translation on fly.
-This is all what is usually necessary in most of projects. **json2html.min.js** - can work with old browsers.
+This is all what usually necessary in most of projects. **json2html.min.js** - can work with old browsers.

 # Basic сontent
 - [Installation](#installation)